-RTÉ director general Dee Forbes suspended
+RTÉ boss Dee Forbes suspended amid Ryan Tubridy payment row

 "RTÉ will not be commenting further on this issue at this time," it said.

-Mr Tubridy recently stood down as host of RTÉ's The Late Late Show.
+Mr Tubridy recently stood down as host of RTÉ's The Late Late Show, with Northern Ireland comedian Patrick Kielty announced as his replacement.

-He also hosts a radio programme for RTE but did not present it on Friday morning due to the controversy.
+Mr Tubridy also hosts a radio programme for RTÉ but did not present it on Friday morning due to the controversy.

+Irish Media Minister Catherine Martin said she was made aware on Thursday of Ms Forbes' suspension.

+"For the sake of transparency it is good that announcement has been made," she added.

 Former RTÉ board chairwoman Moya Doherty has said that neither she nor other board members had any "knowledge relating to certain payments" by the broadcaster and the "profoundly serious lack of transparency involved".